sdtemple/isweep/README.md

 Temple, S.D., Waples, R.K., Browning, S.R.
 (2023) "Modeling recent positive selection in Americans of European ancestry" https://www.biorxiv.org/content/10.1101/2023.11.13.566947v1

+## Do these methods apply to my sample size?

+It'd be nice if you have:
+- Ancestral Ne >= 3000
+- No population bottleneck with Ne < 3000 in last 500 generations
+- Sample from 1 generation
+  - I.e., use other methods for flies, mosquitoes, worms

+You could test if there is enough IBD:
+- In python, use the `simulate_ibd` and `read_Ne` functions in `isweep`
+  - Ne file is tab-separated w/ two columns: generation, Ne
+  - You should make at least 500 generations
+  - It is okay to have a guess of Ne size before inferring with IBDNe
+- Do you have # of ibd tracts >= 200?
+Then, probably yes.

+Some species from `stdpopsim` that may apply:
+- Great apes
+  - Pongo abelii
+  - Pan troglodytes
+  - Papio anubis
+- Anas platyrhynchos (duck)
+- Apis mellifera (bee)
+- Canis familiaris (dog)
+  - Address population structure, admixture

 ## Development things to do

 - Provide some scripts to summarize analyses